yogakhatri/PYQ-UGC-NET/README.md

 ## Rebuilding and checking

-The project uses Python scripts to generate the guides and data.
-Run these commands from the repository root:
+The project uses Python 3.10 or newer.
+Install the PDF dependency, then run the build commands from the repository root:

+    python3 -m pip install -r requirements.txt

     python3 scripts/build_unit1_outputs.py
     python3 scripts/build_remaining_unit_guides.py
     python3 scripts/build_source_report.py
     python3 scripts/check_release.py

-The last command checks that all ten guides exist, question numbers are continuous, short references are present, links work and public files are safe to publish.
+The last command checks repository structure, numbering, references, links and public files.
+It does **not** prove that answers, OCR text or classifications are correct.
+Read the [readiness audit](data/all-units-coverage-audit.md) before using or publishing the guides.

 ## License